-If you wish to tie ribbon onto the end of the sealed balloon, tie the ribbon beyond the end of the self-sealing portion of the neck, or else the tied ribbon may allow air to escape the balloon.
+If you wish to tie a ribbon onto the end of the sealed balloon, tie the ribbon beyond the end of the self-sealing portion of the neck, or else the tied ribbon may loosen the seal and allow air and helium to escape the balloon.

 Refilling Mylar Balloons